 In our opinion, the valuation is complete and accurate, and the methodology and assumptions are reasonable as a basis for the valuation.
-The valuation takes into account the effect of all amendments to the System enacted through the 2021 session of the General Assembly.
-In addition, the results of the valuation reflect the two one-time 3% payments to certain retirees and beneficiaries effective July 2021 and January 2022.
+The valuation takes into account the effect of all amendments to the System enacted through the 2023 session of the General Assembly.

+In addition, the results of the valuation reflect an actual cost-of-living adjustment (COLA) of 0.50% for certain retirees and beneficiaries effective July 1, 2023, rather than the anticipated 1.05% COLA.